 Requirements: Resources:

-Personal Services \$ xx,xxx STP \$ XX,XXX
+Personal Services

-Interfund Transfers \$ XX,XXX Metro \$ x,xxx
+Interfund Transfers

-Materials & Services \$ x,xxx
+Materials & Services

-TOTAL \$ xx,xxx TOTAL \$ xx,xxx
+TOTAL \$ 335,000 TOTAL \$ 335,000

 Full-Time Equivalent Staffing

-Regular Full-Time FTE x.xxx
+Regular Full-Time FTE 0.25

-TOTAL x.xxx
+TOTAL 0.25

 DAMASCUS TRANSPORTATION SYSTEM PLAN (TSP)

 The City of Damascus incorporated in 2004, subsequent to the urban growth boundary expansion.
 Damascus has a 2011 population estimate of 10,575, and is approximately 10,000 acres in size.
 As a new city, Damascus must develop a comprehensive plan that meets statewide planning requirements (Statewide Planning Goals) and the Metro Regional Framework.
 A Transportation System Plan (TSP) is a required element of the comprehensive plan.